canjs/can-stache-bindings/docs/raw.md

 `childProp:raw="value"` is used to set a value on a child ViewModel to a string value.
 Use this to avoid having to wrap raw values in quotes.

-The two uses below are equivalent.
+The two uses below are equivalent:

 ```html
 <player-scores scores:from="'37'"/>